Sizing Guides

 Boat electrical systems live or die by voltage drop and corrosion.
 This guide walks through ABYC-based battery cable sizing and why tinned copper is non-negotiable.

-Sizing battery cable on a boat is less forgiving than on land: DC systems run at low voltage where every tenth of a volt matters, and the marine environment attacks every strand of copper it can reach.
-Here's how to size it right, ABYC-style.
+Sizing battery cable on a boat is less forgiving than on land.
+DC systems run at low voltage where every tenth of a volt matters, and the marine environment attacks every strand of copper it can reach.
+Here's how to size it the way ABYC expects.

 The Two Rules That Drive Everything